Skip to content

 Let’s head back to May 1971 when Delta’s newest rental apartment building opened in Tsawwassen.

-The report notes that research shows that, in B.C., secondary rental units typically have higher rent rates and lower vacancy rates than purpose-built rental.
+The report notes that research shows that, in B.C., secondary rental units typically have higher rent rates.

 Relying so heavily on the secondary market means more renters are spending more of their income on housing.